MobileFineTuner: A Mobile-Native Framework for On-Device LLM Fine-Tuning in Real-World Embedded AI Applications: MobileFineTuner

 \subsection{Comparison with Mature Frameworks for LLM Implementation}

-In this section, we compare our MobileFineTuner with existing mature frameworks.
 In the context of LLM implementation, widely recognized frameworks include PyTorch, Hugging Face Transformers, Hugging Face PEFT, Flower, and Llama.cpp.
 These frameworks have gained popularity due to their efficiency, scalability, multi-model support, and ease of use for development and research.
 Their key characteristics and technical details are summarized as follows:

 \begin{itemize}

 \item \textbf{PyTorch} \cite{NEURIPS2019_bdbca288}: A Python-based deep learning framework that provides flexible tensor computation and automatic differentiation.
 PyTorch supports general model training and inference but does not natively provide mobile phone deployment or built-in system-level optimizations.